 8651 CB Ijlst

-Do you desperately need to go to the toilet in Ijlst, Friesland?
+Do you desperately need to go to the toilet in IJlst, Friesland?
 You’re in luck.
-There are free toilets in the street behind the bakery that open, in general, between 08:00-22:00.
+There are free toilets in the street behind the bakery that is opened between 08:00-22:00 during high season and a few hours less during low season.
 But, be nice.
 Keep them clean.

 Walk in de Ruterpolder (3,5km) and spot the rare red/white Frisian cow